HZcohort/DiNetxify/docs/md/visual.md

 - **exposure_location** – The (x, y, z) coordinates where the exposure node should be placed in the plots.
 By default, if None, the exposure node will be placed at the origin (0,0,0).
 This is relevant only for 3D plotting; if exposure is None, this is ignored.
 - **exposure_size** – A scaling factor for the exposure node's size in the plots.
 Increase this to make the exposure node larger relative to disease nodes (to emphasize it).
 If None, in an exposed-only design, the exposure node is not present.

-The `DiNetxify.visualization.Plot` class will internally verify that the required columns exist in the input `pandas.DataFrame` (for example, it expects certain default column names like `'phecode_d1'`, `'phecode_d2'` for pair identifiers, `'phecode'` for disease codes in results of PheWAS analysis, `'system'` for disease system category, `'name_disease_pair'` for a unique pair name, `'..._significance'` for significance identifier, etc. If you did not change column names, it uses these defaults).
+The `DiNetxify.visualization.Plot` class will internally verify that the required columns exist in the input `pandas.DataFrame` (for example, it expects certain default column names like `'phecode_d1'`, `'phecode_d2'` for pair identifiers, `'phecode'` for disease codes in results of PheWAS analysis, `'system'` for disease system category, `'name_disease_pair'` for a unique pair name, `'..._significance'` for significance identifier, etc.) If you did not change column names, simply keep them as defaults.
 You can override these defaults by passing optional parameters if your DataFrame uses different column names.

 After initializing `DiNetxify.visualization.Plot`, you can generate all visualizations based on `result_plot`.